 JIP Participation Prerequisites (all students)

-- Be a current Caltech undergraduate or graduate students who will return to Caltech the following year
+- Be a current Caltech undergraduate or graduate student who will return to Caltech the following year (Ideally sophomores and juniors)

 - Have an outstanding academic background